bioinformatics-core-shared-training/Using_Git_with_R/index.md

 ![Github](github_logo.png).
 Github can be thought of as a web-hosting for git repositories.
 A place to store (and even to share) code and materials.
 The granularity of access enables you to decide if a repo is private or public and who can create and edit materials within it.
 It is an example of _distributed version control_
 ![distributed repositories](https://homes.cs.washington.edu/~mernst/advice/version-control-fig3.png)
 Github also enables you to create [web-pages & blogs](http://mikelove.github.io) by writing material in the [Markdown](https://guides.github.com/features/mastering-markdown/) language and HyperText Markup Language (HTML).
 Rstudio also uses a flavour of Markdown (called unexcitedly enough _RMarkdown_) to allow annotation of R scripts.
 Github can render this (_a .Rmd file_) as a web-page.
+Hopefully, earlier this week you will have encountered Markdown and some of its usages.
 In fact, this week you have been using materials that are hosted on Github repositories.
 It also enables you to create [wikis](https://github.com/mfernandes61/RSE_Docker_course/wiki) to document your projects and an issue tracker for people to report any problems that need fixing.
 It has been used to crowd source science e.g. [the European EHEC E.coli outbreak](https://github.com/ehec-outbreak-crowdsourced/BGI-data-analysis/wiki).
 NB Markdown can be read by other programs e.g. [Pandoc](https://pandoc.org) to generate other Document formats including HTML, PDF, Word and Reveal.js presentations.